rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 The idea behind swarm testing is to randomise the test configuration.
 In our case, that means randomising which operations are performed.
 We can do this by picking a subset of all possible operations and assigning each a random weight (probability of being picked).

 TigerBeetle uses [Zig's metaprogramming magic](https://www.openmymind.net/Basic-MetaProgramming-in-Zig/) to automatically derive operations from a struct's fields.
 You could probably do this in Go using [runtime reflection](https://go.dev/blog/laws-of-reflection), which I only realised while writing this...
-What I ended up doing was writing helper functions that take a hardcoded list of operations and randomises them:
+What I ended up doing was write helper functions that take a hardcoded list of operations and randomises them:

 {% code "pkg/testutils/random.go" %}
 ```go